• Skip to primary navigation

 Recipe ingredients

-listed ingredients for making pumpkin soup with ginger, spices and cream.
+labeled ingredients for making pumpkin ginger soup with spices and cream.

 How to make ginger pumpkin soup?